sdjksdafji/CS-5300-Project-1/README.md

 Cookie format: key = "CS5300PROJ1SESSIONBYSW773" value = sessionId (including local session num + server ip) + "_" + version + "_" + expiration + "_"	+ metadata (includes 2 ip address in our case)

 RPC format: All rpc request and response are formatted in a single UDP packet.
 The details about the udp buffer is in the file "RPC format.pdf"

+Beanstalk Configuration:
+In AWS EC2, we set the rules in the instance's security group, and open the ports we may use in the project.
+In AWS Elastic Beanstalk, we set the server to tomcat and upload our war file.